 - Navigable: Course navigation does not assume that the student is using a specific device, such as a mouse.
 A user can navigate the course using the keyboard alone or with the use of assistive technology in ways that are equally effective.

-Designing in ways that consider these principles will go along way toward inclusion and access for students with disabilities.
+Designing in ways that consider these principles will go a long way toward inclusion and access for students with disabilities.
 This toolkit is not meant to be comprehensive.
-It also does not address specific learning management systems.
+It also does not address specific learning management systems (LMS).
 You are encouraged to also consult the documentation for your particular LMS to see if there are tips and tools to enhance accessibility.

 Sharing course content in MS Word is common and can be simple and effective.
-As you design these documents, make sure you are taking accessibility into account.
+As you design MS Word documents, make sure you are taking accessibility into account.